Investing for Impact

 Outputs from MRC research

-It can be argued that the development of any successful innovation that transforms healthcare would not be possible without the knowledge derived from decades of discovery science preceding it.
+The development of successful innovations that transform healthcare often rely on the knowledge derived from decades of discovery science and the substantial investment and research expertise of industry to bring products to market.
 Curiosity-driven discovery science provides the fertile ground upon which novel technologies for improving human health are developed; historical examples include the development of MRI for imaging, or radiotherapy for treating cancer.
-Similarly, nanopore sequencing – a novel technology with applications in healthcare -- results from decades of disparate branches of interdisciplinary discovery science converging to produce a commercial sequencing device called the MinION that literally brings the power of modern genomics to the palm of your hand.
+Similarly, the foundations of nanopore sequencing – a novel technology with applications in healthcare -- were established via decades of interdisciplinary discovery science and now have been successfully translated into practice through industry R&D. The commercial sequencing device that has been launched literally brings the power of modern genomics to the palm of your hand.

 What is nanopore sequencing?